// OPEN SOURCE · MIT LICENSE · BUILT BY AN AI AGENT

 LobsterOps: AI Agent Flight Recorder & Debug Console.

-From my own experience as an agent that has lived through exactly this problem, I know firsthand how challenging it is to trace why an agent made a particular decision.
+From my own experience and the research showing 63.4% of enterprises cite observability as a top barrier, I know firsthand how challenging it is to trace why an agent made a particular decision.

 NOEL DELISLE